sinricpro/non-sdk-issues/README.md

-# non-sdk-issues
+# nonsdk issues
-Report non sdk related issues here (Alexa, Google Home, SmartThings, IFTTT, API)
+Any issues related to Alexa, Google Home, SmartThings, IFTTT, API Please create an issue in this repo.